Contains Instructions, Individualized Health Plans, Standards of Care, Provider Order forms, Documentation records/logs and resources

 STANDARDS AND GUIDELINES:

-- #200 Standards of Care Diabetes School Management-Colorado: These standards of care for students with Type 1 Diabetes are to be used in conjunction with the Colorado Provider Orders & Individualized Health Plans.
+- Standards-of-Care-Diabetes-School-Management-Colorado 2016: These standards of care for students with Type 1 Diabetes are to be used in conjunction with the Colorado Provider Orders & Individualized Health Plans.
 The student’s health care provider may indicate exceptions to these standards on the student’s individual orders.
-These Standards were developed in 2013 by the Colorado Kids with Diabetes Care and Prevention Collaborative of local health care providers, nurses and stakeholders.
+These Standards were originally developed in 2013 by the Colorado Kids with Diabetes Care and Prevention Collaborative of local health care providers, nurses and stakeholders and are updated annually.

-- Guidelines for Insulin Management: Specific guidelines on insulin management in Colorado
+- Guidelines of Insulin Management: Practical guidelines on insulin management in Colorado

 - Guiding Principles Chronic Health Conditions: Guidance from the Colorado Department of Education and the American Diabetes Association